flynets/AddManyUsers/README.md

 3. **Read log file**

-	Open log file to review the usernames and passowords created.
+	Open log file to review the usernames and passwords created.